loomio/loomio-deploy/README.md

 cat loomio_production.sql | docker exec -i loomio-db su - postgres -c 'psql loomio_production'
 ```

-## Upgrade notes
+## Upgrade guide

-### Upgrading from Sidekiq to Solid Queue
+### 3.1.0

-Loomio 3.1 replaces Sidekiq with Solid Queue.
-Outstanding Sidekiq jobs are not transferred automatically.
+Loomio 3.1.0 replaces Sidekiq with Solid Queue.
+Migrating outstanding Sidekiq jobs is optional, and they are not transferred automatically.
 Skipping them does not prevent the upgrade or affect primary application data.

 To process outstanding jobs before upgrading, stop the application and worker while they are still running the old Sidekiq-enabled image: